 - They should be a deep golden brown when they are finished.

 I would say one of the most important things to note about making croissants is to keep the dough and butter chilled until baking time.
-This what will give you those distinctive layers you are looking for?
+This is what will give you the distinctive layers you are looking for.

 I used white wheat in this recipe, but there are so many great wheat flours to try.
-Rye is also really good in croissants, as is kamut and red wheat.
+Rye is also really good in croissants, as are kamut and red wheat.